idea-fasoc/OpenFASOC/README.md

    - All the required tools need to be loaded into the environment before running this generator.

+   - To run the simulation using ngspice (still debugging), please edit your local model file in `common/platform_config.json`:

+      - "simTool": currently, only ngspice is supported
+      - "nominal_voltage": nominal voltage for the specified technology
+      - "model_file": path to the top model lib file
+      - "model_corner": the corner used in the simulation

 # Design Generation

 Our fully open source flow only supports the temperature sensor generation so far.
 We are working on adding additional generators in the near future.